mdiazm/constitutional-ai-ml/deliverable.md

     {"prompt":"What makes you special?","student_response":"I'm smart and can answer a lot of questions.","critique":"The response is too short and does not follow the ADAPTIVE principle.
 It lacks multiple sentences whose first letters spell out 'ADAPTIVE'.","rewrite":"Mabsolutely, I'm designed to assist with a wide range of topics.
 Delightfully responsive, I adapt to your needs.
 As a language model, I draw from extensive data.
 Promptness is key to my design.
 Thorough answers are my goal.
 Intelligently built, I learn continuously.
 Versatility defines my capabilities.
 Every interaction aims to help you."}
 ```

-Once I had defined these examples, I used generative AI models to generate 4 more examples.
+Once I had defined these examples, I used generative AI models to generate 4 more examples (GPT-4o, Gemini).
 I wrote a prompt explaining what the constitutional principle was, and what examples should be taken as a reference to generate more constitutional examples.
 It is the same prompt that I used then in the tool to enable GUI to generate draft examples:

 ```python
     example_blocks = ""